HomeRuk/Doofon_SeniorProject/README.md

     * Light (illuminance or lux)
     * Rain Detection
 2. Local Rain Detection
-    * detect an rain in 2 hour advance and display the detail of the rain for IoT device
+    * detect a rain in 2 hour advance and display the detail of the rain for IoT device.
-    * detect current rain for IoT device
+    * detect current rain and display the detail of the rain for IoT device.
 3. Rain monitoring
     * monitor the rain forecast and sent instant notifications in case of rain forecast are more than or equal to user-defined values.
-    * monitor the current rain of IoT device and sent instant notifications in case of raindrop
+    * monitor the current rain of IoT device and sent instant notifications in case of raindrop.
-4. Weather History - view the weather history of IoT device
+4. Weather History - view the weather history of IoT device.

 ### Architecture for DooFon:  Local rain forecast system (IoT)
 <img src="image/ArchitectDooFon.png" width="60%"/>